ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 For more information, see [Global Replication Services Solution using {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/media/docs/downloads/power-iaas/Global_Replication_Services_Solution_using_IBM_Power_Virtual_Server.pdf){: external}.

-Consider the {{site.data.keyword.IBM_notm}} Toolkit for AIX from {{site.data.keyword.IBM_notm}} Technology Expert Labs for disaster recovery automation functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
+Consider the {{site.data.keyword.IBM_notm}} Toolkit for IBMi from {{site.data.keyword.IBM_notm}} Technology Expert Labs for disaster recovery automation functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
 With the toolkit, simplify and automate the operations of the disaster recovery solution. {{site.data.keyword.IBM_notm}} Toolkit for AIX Full System Replication (AIX) enables automated disaster recovery functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
 Clients can manage their DR environment that uses their existing AIX skills.
 Review the following toolkit functions:

 - Full System Replication for {{site.data.keyword.IBM_notm}} AIX {{site.data.keyword.powerSys_notm}}
     - Replicate your data from between {{site.data.keyword.cloud_notm}} sites